younicoin/satoshe-core/compile-source-windows.md

 ### Step №5

-Type the following commands to compile your wallet for Ubuntu Linux.
+Type the following commands to compile your wallet for Windows.

 ```
 ./autogen.sh